 The Outstanding Publication Award is given for a distinguished article by an author of any age or career stage.

-The Emerging Scholar Award is given for a book or article published no more than seven calendar years after the author's receipt of the Ph.D. (or, in the case of someone who does not hold a Ph.D., before the author reaches the age of forty).
+The Emerging Scholar Award (Book) is given for a book published no more than seven calendar years after the author’s receipt of the Ph.D. (or, in the case of someone who does not hold a Ph.D., before the author reaches the age of forty).

 Citations of Special Merit are occasionally awarded for editions, translations, reference works, edited volumes, and other types of publications that are of extraordinary value to the discipline.

-Nominations must be uploaded on or before April 1, 2015.
-For any questions, please contact Publications Awards Chair Stephen Peles at email@example.com.
+Nominations must be uploaded on or before April 1, 2017.
+For any questions, please contact Publications Awards Chair Boyd Pomeroy at email@example.com.